Pbgopinadh/Terraform/README.md

 modules in terraform are of 2 types:

-1. Root Module - the module from which we call another module.
+1. Root Module - The path/folder from where we are calling actual module and also where we are running the terraform command.
-2. child/calling/backened module - the module which is called from anothe module.
+2. child/calling/backened module - the actual module which is called from anothe module.